Sjeiti/ronvalstarnl/src/data/markdown/post_implementing-css-color-functions.md

 }
 ```

 You may notice that this is recursive.
-When a left- or right-paren is encountered `indent` will change
+When a left- or right-paren is encountered `indent` will change.
+When the `indent` is back to zero we should have a result.
+Then the parameters are fed into the same parse function.
+The parser may encounter another function which turns our resulting object into a happy little tree.

+Once we have that AST-like tree we have something we can work with.
+All that is left now is to traverse the tree and apply any of the functions we encounter.